T-Mose/AutomatedGrading/README.md

 ## Interpreting the Output

-When running the scripts (`AutoCompilerUnitTest.py` or `AutoCompilerTest.py`), you will get detailed output about the results of compiling and running the student's code.
+When running the script (`AutoCompilerUnitTest.py)`), you will get detailed output about the results of compiling and running the student's code.
 Here’s how to interpret the different messages you might encounter:

 ### 1. **Unit Test Passed**
    - **Meaning**: The student's code compiled successfully, and all unit tests executed and passed without any errors.